RetroReversing/retroReversing/categories/consoles/DS.md

 So grab your DS, and get ready to dive into the exciting world of DS reverse engineering!

 ---
+# Reverse Engineering

+## Tinke DS File Explorer
+Tinke is an open source application that can be used to open Nintendo DS games and the various file formats that are inside.
+You can view and edit textures, sound files, compressed archives and even a few game specific formats, it is well worth a look!
+{% include link-to-other-site.html title=Tinke - NDS File Viewer and Editor" url="https://github.com/pleonex/tinke?tab=readme-ov-file"description="Check out the Tinke DS file viewer and editor" %}

+---
 # Hardware Architecture
 **Copetti.org** has an excellent page on the hardware Architecture of the DS it is also a great introduction to the system:

-{% include link-to-other-site.html title="Game Boy Advance Architecture - A Practical Analysis" url="https://www.copetti.org/writings/consoles/nintendo-ds/" word1="DS" word2="Architecture" color1="wisteria" color2="midnight" description="Check out this excellent introduction to the DS hardware" %}
+{% include link-to-other-site.html title="Game Boy Advance Architecture - A Practical Analysis" url="https://www.copetti.org/writings/consoles/nintendo-ds/" description="Check out this excellent introduction to the DS hardware" %}

 ---
 # Development Kits (Hardware)